containernetworking/cni/CONTRIBUTING.md

 workflow, commit message formatting, contact points and other resources to make it easier to get your contribution accepted.

-For more information on the policy for accepting contributions, see [POLICY](POLICY.md)

 # Certificate of Origin

 By contributing to this project you agree to the Developer Certificate of